israel81boot/property-app/README.md

 ## OVERVIEW

-APP PROPERTY, in an application which  can be useful for rental purpose in real state.
-At the first page, it will you to view  rental houses available and get more detail.
-At the same page you add a house. but for to delete or edite a house you have to login.
+APP PROPERTY, is an application built to make renting easier for both tenant and landlord.
+At the first page you can view houses rental available with detail and add a house if have one.
+But in order to delete or edite a house you have to login.

 ## Technologies
- A simple full stack application with a front end implemented with React, Bootstrap, and CSS SASS.
-The backend implemented with Node.js, Mysql with Sequelize.
+ A simple full stack application with a front end implemented with :
+ - React,
+ - Bootstrap,
+ - CSS SASS
+ The backend implemented with :
+ - Node.js,
+ - Mysql
+ - Sequelize.

+ ## how to run
+ You can run this by tapping Yarn start

+## deployment
+- Github
+- Heroku

  ## link